sebas80sebas/Phantom-Moves/README.md

 ## 📋 Overview

-**ChessTalk** is a groundbreaking web application that makes chess truly accessible to everyone by eliminating visual dependency entirely.
+**Phantom Moves** is a groundbreaking web application that makes chess truly accessible to everyone by eliminating visual dependency entirely.
 Using the Web Speech API, players can make moves, hear game updates, and enjoy a complete chess experience through voice alone.

-### Why ChessTalk?
+### Why Phantom Moves?

 Traditional digital chess platforms rely heavily on visual interaction, creating barriers for blind and visually impaired players.
-ChessTalk removes these barriers by providing:
+Phantom Moves removes these barriers by providing:

 - 🎤 **Complete voice control** - No mouse or screen needed
 - 🔊 **Real-time audio feedback** - Every move is announced